Zymoseptoria tritici: Disease Management

 The last method of control for Zymoseptoria tritici is biological control using bacteria.
 Bacillus megaterium has been shown to cause about an 80% decrease in disease development in the trials done so far.
 Pseudomonads are also a promising bacterial control option.
 A benefit to using pseudomonads or bacillus is that they are not harmed by most fungicides, so they can be used in combination with chemical controls.
-However, resistant cultivars and cultural control methods for Zymoseptoria tritici are generally favored over chemical or biological control methods, mainly because of the high costs associated with biological control.
+However, a lack of commercial availability limits the use of biological controls.

 Disease Importance

 The ascomycete fungus Zymoseptoria tritici causes septoria tritici blotch, a foliar disease of wheat that poses a significant threat to global food production.
 It is the primary foliar disease of winter wheat in most western European countries.
 Zymoseptoria tritici infects wheat crops throughout the world and is also currently a big problem in Iran, Tunisia, and Morocco.
 Severe epidemics of the disease have decreased wheat yields by 35-50%.
 In the United States, Septoria leaf blotch is a very important disease in wheat, second only to wheat rust.
 An estimated $275 million is lost per year in the US due to this disease.
 In Europe the annual losses are equivalent to over 400 million USD.

 Different areas of the world are currently trying different management strategies.
 For example, in the Nordic-Baltic region, one of the largest wheat-producing regions of the world, the use of fungicides has substantially increased wheat yields.
 The fungicides that have been shown to be effective include quinone outside inhibitors (QoIs), which, like most fungicides, are expensive to apply in large quantities.
 As climate change begins to increase temperatures around the globe, Zymoseptoria tritici, along with many other fungal pathogens, is likely to show increased overwintering survival and therefore more substantial primary inocula.
 The need for effective management techniques will become even more important as the prevalence of Septoria leaf blotch increases with climate change.